Harwich Redoubt

 Harwich Redoubt is a circular fort built in 1808 to defend the port of Harwich, Essex from Napoleonic invasion.
 The Harwich Society opens it to the public.

 Construction

 The Redoubt was built between 1808 and 1810 to protect the port of Harwich against the threat of Napoleonic invasion.
 It was part of the scheme proposed in 1805 that included the construction of 55 Martello Towers on the East Anglian coast, although 29 were actually built.
 Although similar in design to the earlier Dymchurch Redoubt and Eastbourne Redoubt, Harwich Redoubt differed in being designed to mount ten, rather than eleven guns.

 The redoubt was built on a hilltop just outside the town, giving an unrestricted field of fire across the estuaries of the River Stour and the River Orwell which form the entrance to the harbour, and allowed interlocking fire with the guns of Landguard Fort on the opposite shore.
-The construction was supervised by Major Bryce of the Royal Engineers at an estimated cost of £32,000.
+The construction was supervised by Major Alexander Bryce of the Royal Engineers at an estimated cost of £32,000.